ros2/ros2_documentation/source/Tutorials/Single-Package-Define-And-Use-Interface.rst

 Prerequisites
 -------------

-We assume you've reviewed the basics in the :ref:`CustomInterfaces` tutorial before working through this one.
+We assume you've reviewed the basics in the :doc:`./Custom-ROS2-Interfaces` tutorial before working through this one.

 You should have :doc:`ROS 2 installed <../Installation>`, a :doc:`workspace <./Workspace/Creating-A-Workspace>`, and an understanding of :doc:`creating packages <./Creating-Your-First-ROS2-Package>`.